Marijuana + COVID-19 Concerns in the Workplace: How to Effectively Navigate Drug Testing

 Whatever drug and alcohol policy a company employs, it should be followed uniformly and consistently.
 As a best practice, employers should have a good understanding of all drug testing regulations and their drug testing policies should be vetted by their risk management or legal departments.
 This will help ensure that their processes and procedures align with applicable local, state and federal testing guidelines.
 Additionally, it may help protect your company – especially if operating in multiple states with varying testing guidelines.

-For additional information, register for our upcoming webinar on Thursday, April 22: Marijuana and COVID Concerns in the Workplace.
+For additional information, check out our webinar: Marijuana and COVID Concerns in the Workplace.

 Release Date: April 8, 2021

 Dr. Todd Simo currently serves as the Chief Medical Officer and Managing Director of Transportation at HireRight.
 He came to HireRight with a decade of experience in the medical consulting arena.
 Prior to HireRight, he was the Medical Director of an occupational health clinic in Virginia and owned a consulting firm providing medical director service to multiple companies located throughout the country.
 In that capacity, he established multiple customer specific health and drug screening services.
 In his current position, he oversees HireRight's medical department.